Frequently asked questions about starting and running an LLC, or limited liability company.

 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.

 Every Washington LLC and foreign LLC authorized to do business in the state must file an annual report (also known as an annual renewal) with the Secretary of State.
 The initial annual report must be filed within 120 days of the date you filed to create your LLC.
 Subsequent annual reports are due on dates determined by the Secretary of State.
-The Secretary of State will send a renewal notice to the LLC’s registered agent approximately 45 days before the Annual Report is due.
-The Annual Report must be filed online.
-The fee for filing the Annual Report is $71 (not including convenience fee for credit and debit transactions).
+The Secretary of State will send a renewal notice to the LLC's registered agent approximately 45 days before the Annual Report is due.
+The Initial Report and Annual Report may be filed online or by postal mail.
+The fee for filing Initial and Annual Reports is $60.